pratikunterwegs/knot-patches/README.md

-**Copyright (c) 2019 Pratik Gupte**

-Data, if any generated or accessed belong to GELIFES-RUG and COS-NIOZ and/or relevant members.
+**NB:** Data, if any generated or accessed, belong to GELIFES-RUG and COS-NIOZ and/or relevant members.
+See contact details.

-# Code from the Wadden Sea ATLAS project
+# Publication branch of Wadden Sea ATLAS project

 ## What?

-Code for data handling for tracking data from the Wadden Sea ATLAS project.
+Publication branch of the repository containing code from ATLAS tracking in the Wadden Sea. *This is probably the branch you're looking for.*

+Unlike the other branches, this branch contains only code relevant to the upcoming paper.

 ## Who?